cloudpipe/cloudpickle/README.md

 Among other things, `cloudpickle` supports pickling for lambda expressions, functions and classes defined interactively in the `__main__` module.

+`cloudpickle` uses `pickle.HIGHEST_PROTOCOL` by default: it is meant to send objects between processes running the same version of Python.
+It is discouraged to use `cloudpickle` for long-term storage.

 Installation
 ------------